 He loves Green Tea or freshly brewed coffee, while I love Yorkshire Gold or English Breakfast tea.

-I’m sure once the second editing phase starts many more cups of tea will be consumed….along with my favourite French Vanilla Coffee.
+Editing had a second and third phase to ensure we all got it right and even more cups of tea were consumed….along with my favourite French Vanilla Coffee.

 Tea With Friends At Home

 Long before COVID entered our world, I had a “virtual” life.
 A life where my friends were online.
 The concept of “tea with friends” changed for me since my diagnosis of a rare bone disease and subsequent disability.

 I love nothing more than sipping my cup of tea while chatting to my online Medical Musings with Friends forum members.
 It seems fitting to engage in the social act of tea drinking while sharing life stories with my online friends.